tizriverwind/MediMemo/README.md

 ### Hla Htoo

 1. CREATE
-   - Whenever a user clicks on "Add new patient" button (on the top right), user is able to create a new patient.
+   - Whenever a user clicks on "Add new patient" button, user is able to create a new patient.
    - Log-in/Sign-up creates users.
 Added to users collections in database
 2. READ
    - On the patient page, all the data shown is fetched from collection named "patients" in database.
 3. UPDATE
-   - Once in a specific helath record page, the "update" button (on top right) lets user update the health record.
+   - Once in a specific helath record page, the "update" button lets user update the health record.
 The update also updates the patient collection in database.
 4. DELETE
-   - Once in a specific helath record page, the "delete" button (on top right) lets user delete the patient.
+   - Once in a specific helath record page, the "delete" button lets user delete the patient.
 It also deletes patient collection in database.

 We have a collection of 1k health records in our database (meets project rubric requirements)

 ### Vicki Diaz

 1. CREATE
-   - Whenever a user click on a date on the calander a form pops up for new appointment details.
+   - User can fill out "New Appointment" to create a new appointment and a appointment card is created in "Scheduled Appointments" section.
 When submitted, a new appointment is craeted and added to "appointment" collection in data base.
 2. READ
    - On the scheduling page, all the data shown is fetched from collection named "appointments" in database.
 3. UPDATE
    - The "update" button (found on each appointment card) lets you update the appointment details.
 The update also updates the appointment collection in database.
 4. DELETE
    - Clicking the "delete" button (found on each appointment card) lets user delete the appointment.
 It also deletes appointment collection in database.
+User is presented with warning message before deleting.

 ## How to Install